-A. Probation - If the student does not meet either the GPA or Credit Completion standard, the student will be placed on Financial Aid Probation for the next registered term.
-While on probation, students are eligible to receive financial aid.
-Students on probation are encouraged to use the many academic support services on campus to improve their academic standing.
+A. Financial Aid Warning Status - If the student does not meet either the GPA or Credit Completion standard, the student will be placed on Financial Aid warning for the next registered term.
+While on warning status, students are eligible to receive financial aid.

-To be removed from financial aid probation, the student must meet the cumulative their programs minimum GPA requirement and 67% credit completion standards.
-If a student does not achieve the minimum cumulative standards, s/he may remain on financial aid probation and eligible for financial aid if s/he earns the minimum GPA and completes 100% of the attempted credits during the probationary term.
+To be removed from financial aid warning status, the student must meet the program's minimum cumulative GPA requirement and credit completion standards.
 A student who has reached the maximum time frame prior to completing the program will no longer eligible for financial aid.
-There is no probation for the maximum time frame requirement.

-B. Financial aid ineligibility - Students who do not meet the minimum cumulative GPA and/or credit completion ratio or do not meet the terms of financial aid probation will be no longer eligible for federal, state or institutional aid.
+B. Financial aid ineligibility/suspension - Students who do not meet the minimum cumulative GPA and/or credit completion ratio or do not meet the terms of financial aid probation will be no longer eligible for federal, state or institutional aid.
 Students may be eligible for private loan programs and outside assistance that does not require SAP.